|Rare Book & Manuscript Library|

 Restrictions on Access

 Material is underprocessed.
-Was assessed as an unprocessed collection in October 2018 and can be made available.
 There are newspapers throughout the collection.
 Researchers should be warned do not unfold newspapers.
 Please contact firstname.lastname@example.org for more information.

 This collection is located off-site.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Marshall Berman Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Materials may have been added to the collection since this finding aid was prepared.
 Contact email@example.com for more information.

 2015.2016.M013: Source of acquisition--Shellie Sclan.
 Method of acquisition--Gift, etc; Date of acquisition--date.

 Columbia University Libraries, Rare Book and Manuscript Library